e-dervieux/edervieux_website/content/english/projects/nas_guide.md

 ## About

-This guide contains various pieces ofinformation about building your own home server.
-I arrived at these solutions mostly by poking around here and there, and I tried to include links to external resources if you want to learn more about any particular aspect.
+This guide contains various pieces of information about building your own home server.
+I arrived at these solutions mostly by poking around here and there, and I tried to include links to external resources if you want to learn more about any specific aspect.
 In particular, this guide details how to:

   - achieve a satisfactory hardware solution for a home server
   - set up a storage array with redundancy